toenshoff/RUN-CSP/README.md

 # RUN-CSP
-This repository contains a Tensorflow implementation of RUN-CSP, a recurrent neural network architecture for solving Constraint Satisfaction Problems.
+This repository contains a Tensorflow implementation of RUN-CSP, a recurrent neural network architecture for solving Constraint Satisfaction Problems (https://arxiv.org/abs/1909.08387).

 We provide a tool to automatically train a RUN-CSP instance for any fixed constraint language.
 A Constraint Language is represented as a JSON file that specifies a domain size and the relations.